HandyOSS/HandyGrants/README.md

 * 2000 in $HNS to Brandon Dees for his various contributions around the community and to Bob Wallet.
 * 20 in $UNI each for Gautam and Rob at ShakeStats
 * 30 in $UNI to Alex Vela of Handshake Socks for various branded apparel and community growth efforts.
-* 1000 $in HNS to Zach Brown and Anthony Mandelliant of The Shake.
+* 1000 in $HNS to Zach Brown and Anthony Mandelliant of The Shake.
 * $6,000 in $ETH to Maren Altman for various dweb/handshake related TikTok educational vids.
 * $2,500 in $ETH to Josh Terry for various dweb/handshake related TikTok educational vids.
 * 5,000 in $HNS to Zachary Fogg for HNS social giveaway.